 The internship agreement is available on the CALS website under forms.

 Please note: You cannot register online and you don’t need an access code.
 Once you have the internship supervisor's information, you need to email the form to the department chair and the department coordinator (see contact information on the Contact Us page).

-- Decide how many units that you want for your internship.
+Decide how many units you want for your internship.

-You must work 45 hours per semester per one unit.
+You must work 45 hours per unit.
 That means for a four-unit class, you would need to work 180 hours over the semester (about 12 hours/week).
 You can only take up to four units per semester for internship.
-But you can do an internship more than one semester if you are interested, just check with your academic advisor first.
+But you can do an internship for more than one semester if you are interested; just check with your academic advisor first.
 When you plan for an internship, make sure that this fits into your schedule.
 Remember you can sign up for a one-unit, two-unit, three-unit or four-unit internship.

-Again, it is always best to check in with your academic advisor to see if you are on track to graduate and to figure out how many units you might need.
+Again, it is always best to check in with your academic advisor to see if you are on track to graduate and determine how many units you might need.
 Usually, a CALS student will take up to 4 units of internships (sometimes more in special cases).
 Always check in with your advisor first as everyone comes in with unique and different needs.

-- Remember, once you have filled out the agreement, send it to the department chair and department coordinator for processing.
+Remember, once you have completed the agreement, send it to the department chair and coordinator for processing.

 You do not register the conventional way.
 You cannot receive an access code as this is a contract course.